petergeoghegan/pg_hexedit/README.md

 available for educational purposes.
 It is an *experimental* tool, originally used for simulating corruption/corruption analysis.

-The type of file (heap/index) is determined automatically by the content of the blocks within the file, using pg_filedump-style heuristics.
-The default is to format the entire file using the block size listed in block 0 as wxHexEditor tag XML.
-These defaults can be modified using run-time options.
-However, pg_hexedit is typically invoked using the packaged convenience scripts.
+The type of each block (whether it's a heap block, B-Tree index block, or other type of index block) is determined automatically based on the contents of the page's special section.
+Heuristics are used to identify the page type of each and every block.
+The block size listed in block 0 is assumed for the entire input file.

 ![wxHexEditor with pg_type](./pg_type.png)
 *wxHexEditor with pg_type system catalog table*